 How deep your substrate should be?
 In general, it depends on the size of your African Land Snails.
 Make sure that it is deep enough to bury their whole shell plus an inch or two (3 – 5 cm) more.

 What substrate do Giant African Land Snails prefer?
-Well, hands down, the best substrates for African snail tanks is coconut fiber.
+Well, hands down, the best substrates for African snail tanks are coconut fiber.
 There are two reasons for this.
 It is easy for you to clean.
 Second, it is similar to the natural environment of the snails so it allows them to dig, and borrow.

 GALS and Humidity